rsksmart/rif-relay/Readme.md

-**Important Note**: when you run the tests you will see folders like `contracts`, `migrations` and some other files appearing during the tests and disappearing after, that’s because we need to have the contracts on the same context as this repository during tests, this is a normal behaviour.
+**Important Note**: when you run the tests you will see folders like `contracts`, `migrations` and some other files appearing during the tests and disappearing after, that’s because we need to have the contracts on the same context as this repository during tests, this is a normal behavior.

 ## Scripts